ZeroBone/TQBFIP/README.md

 The animation consists of the following parts:

 * At the very top, the sequence of proof operators (with sprinkled-in linearization operators) for the formula is written down.
 In every round of communication, the proof operator corresponding to the beginning of the polynomial being considered, is highlighted with a yellow surrounding rectangle.
 * Below the sequence of proof operators, the values that the verifier has assigned to variables so far, are displayed.
-The `c` variable on the right is what the value the verifier expects the polynomial to take.
-In other words, the verifier expects the prover to show that the polynomial evaluates to that value.
+The `c` variable on the right is what value the verifier expects the polynomial to take.
+In other words, the verifier expects the prover to show that the polynomial evaluates to `c`.
 If the prover fails to show that, the verifier will reject the proof.
 The `p` variable is constant and just represents the size of the finite field we are working in.
 * In the center of the animation, the sequence of proof operators is visualized using a tree.
 This visualization allows us to very clearly see, in particular, the connection between `c` and the sequence of proof operators, or, in other words, value of what part of the polynomial is being currently discussed between the prover and the verifier.
 * In the bottom corners, the `V` and `P` stand for verifier and prover, respectively.
 Between these labels, the communication is visualized.
 In particular, it is visualized which messages both parties exchange and how the verifier checks that what the prover says is correct.

 The entire animation can be viewed [here](https://youtu.be/YbnZld9wjMM).

+**Warning**: It is not recommended to animate arithmetization or the interactive proof for qbf sentences with more than 4 variables or clauses.
+The reason is that all parts of the animation may no longer fit on the screen.

 ## Copyright